alter5/citygo-frontend-angular/README.md

 </p>

 The website is also responsive, and uses a mobile-first design.
-* The navbar links are collapsed into a hamburger menu
+* The navbar links are placed in a hamburger-style menu

 <p align="center">
   <img src="https://github.com/alter5/city-go/assets/36527069/b3218f5d-ca7d-4738-a441-2767fa8df602" alt="Site responsiveness" width="400">